rewardenv/reward/docs/configuration/wsl2.md

 #### Using WSL2 Direct Mount option

-To enable WSL2 support in Reward you can use `--wsl2-direct-mount` command line flag or to make it persistent, you can enable the following setting in your reward config `~/.reward.yml`.
+To enable WSL2 support in Reward you can disable syncing with the following setting in your reward config `~/.reward.yml`.

 ```
-reward_wsl2_direct_mount: 1
+reward_sync_enabled: false
 ```

 #### Using Linux native binary